 This Easy Black Bean Turkey Chili is loaded with lively fresh flavor, and is kid friendly according to our resident expert.
 I would rate this chili as being medium spiciness, good flavor but won’t burn your insides!
 After about 15 minutes active cooking, let the chili simmer for 45 minutes more for an easy, healthy meal.
 Read on for details, or click here to jump down to the recipe.
-Disclosure: This post is sponsored by Nola’s Fresh Foods, and one of the recommended wine pairings was provided as a courtesy sample.
-As always, the opinions are entirely my own.
-Click here to jump ahead to learn more about the Nola’s Salsa we used for the recipe.
+Disclosure: Some of the recommended wine pairings was provided as a courtesy sample.

 We had a chili breakthrough with this Black Bean Turkey Chili recipe!